Reverse type 2 diabetes the

-Our advisory board is comprised of clinical experts from various disciplines.
+Our advisory panel is comprised of clinical experts from various disciplines.
 They help guide us in the care we deliver and provide input on how to optimize patient results.

 BSocSc (Psych) Hons, MSocSc (Couns)

 Carolyn Rogers has been registered as a Psychologist for over 20 years with the Psychology Board of Australia (PBA) and she has advanced training in Psychology with an Endorsement in Counselling Psychology with the PBA.
 Before training as a Psychologist, Carolyn was a Registered Nurse and she worked in a variety of healthcare settings over many years.

 Apart from treating mental health conditions like depression and anxiety, Carolyn is very experienced in helping clients with weight management and overcoming binge eating and food addiction problems.
 She is one of only two Psychologists listed on the Low Carb Map of the World (Foodmed.net) who are recognized for their expertise in low carb nutrition.
 Carolyn also has advanced training as an EFT Practitioner, which is an effective evidence-based technique for overcoming food cravings.